cardcomm/cgminerLCDStats/MinePeon Install.md

 I started with a fresh install of the current version of MinePeon, v0.2.2.
 I took the usual steps to verify cgminer was working correctly, and that my Pi would come up on the same internal I.P. address each time.

 To begin the installation, I logged in to the Pi via ssh from my main machine.
 I find it way easier to interact with the Pi command line over ssh, rather than logging into the Pi itself.
-When entering the following commands, it's easiest to copy and past them into the terminal window.
+When entering the following commands, it's easiest to copy and paste them into the terminal window.
 Wait for each step to complete and watch for errors.
+Some of the updates require user interaction, so say yes if prompted.

 Ok, let's get started.
 Log on to your Pi with this command: ssh minepeon@YOURIP    - example: ssh minepeon@192.168.1.111